-- The MB shall meet monthly during the academic year and as and when necessary to oversee all College operational matters. - The MB will ensure that adequate resources are provided to support all academic and non-academic activities in the College. - The MB will review the performance and progress and advise the Board of Governance on the use of resources. - The MB will ensure implementation of the decisions of the Board of Governance.
+- ensure that adequate resources are provided to support all academic and nonacademic activities in the College. - review the performance and progress and advise the Board of Governance on the use of resources. - ensure implementation of the decisions of the Board of Governance.

-- The MB will bring forward business strategies including updates to the strategic plan for consideration by the Board of Governance. - Any amendments to these bye-laws may be recommended by the MB for approval of the Board of Governance. - The MB will ensure College policies are being implemented including those concerning Health and Safety, Prevent, Employment matters, and Equality and Diversity. - Minutes of the MB meetings will be circulated to of the Board of Governance.
+- bring forward business strategies including updates to the strategic plan for consideration by the Board of Governance. - ensure College policies are being implemented including those concerning Health and Safety, Prevent, Employment matters, and Equality and Diversity. - undertake the implementation of APP and coordinate the various groups responsible, including APP Monitoring Steering Committee (AMSC) and College Data Analysis Team (CDAT). - receive reports from Health and Safety Advisory Group (HSAG) and the Marketing Steering Committee (MSC). - Minutes of the MB meetings will be circulated to of the Board of Governance. - Any amendments to these bye-laws may be recommended by the MB for approval of the Board of Governance.